Blood chit: British Armed Forces

 I am an Allied fighter.
 I did not come here to do any harm to you who are my friends.
 I only want to do harm to the Japanese and chase them away from this country as quickly as possible.

 If you will assist me, my Government will sufficiently reward you when the Japanese are driven away.

 The main area of the document is printed in three columns with the same text in 15 Asian languages, including Malay, Burmese, Tamil, Thai and Bengali.

 Such blood chits or goolie chits were issued to Royal Air Force pilots during the Gulf War.
 It identifies the bearer as friendly and is issued with gold sovereigns as an incentive.
 Peter Ratcliffe recounted that it was issued to Special Air Service troopers prior to deployment.
 The gold sovereigns had to be returned unless troopers could prove they were legitimately used.
 Peter de la Billière also recounted that all RAF aircrew were issued with "£800 in gold, to facilitate escape in case of trouble, and also a chit written in Arabic which promised that Her Majesty’s Government would pay the sum of £5000 to anyone who returned an airman intact to the Allies."
 Former Special Air Service Sergeant Chris Ryan also received the same type of chit and gave it to a Syrian driver during his escape from Iraq.

 Americans during the Cold War

 During the Cold War, Americans flying reconnaissance over Eastern Bloc countries would be given blood chits in those various languages (e.g. Polish, Czech, and Hungarian) The chits read:

 I am an American.
 I do not speak your language.
 I need food, shelter and assistance.
 I will not harm you; I have no malice toward your people.
 If you help me, my government will reward you.

+One of the blood chits belonging to an American pilot who was shot down by North Vietnamese air defenses is currently on display at the Hỏa Lò Prison Historical Site in Hanoi, Vietnam.